 Best Practice As defined in the Local Government Best Practice Procurement Guidelines or any other document specified by Council.
-Collaborative A contract established by the Council, government or a nominated agent, such as Procurement Municipal Association of Victoria (MAV), Procurement Australasia (PA), South East Arrangement Regional Group of Councils (SERGC)) or local government entity, for the benefit of numerous state, federal and/or local government entities that achieves best value by leveraging combined economies of scale.
+Collaborative A contract established by the Council, government or a nominated agent, such as Procurement Municipal Association of Victoria (MAV), Procurement Australasia (PA), South East Arrangement Regional Group of Councils (SERGC)) or local government entity, for the benefit of numerous state, federal and/or local government entities that achieves best va by leveraging combined economies of scale.
 Commercial in Information that, if released, may prejudice the business dealings or commercial Confidence interests of Council or another party, e.g. prices, discounts, rebates, profits, methodologies and process information, etc. Contract Management The process that ensures all parties to a contract fully meet their respective obligations as efficiently and effectively as possible, in order to deliver the contract objectives and provide Value for Money.
 Council Greater Dandenong City Council.
 Emergency A sudden or unexpected event requiring immediate action including the occurrence of a natural disaster, flooding or fire event at a Council property; the unforeseen cessation of trading of a core service provider; any other situation which is liable to constitute a risk to life or property.
-Local Supplier A commercial business with an operational premise that is physically located within the municipal borders of the participating South East Regional Councils or performs the majority of their goods/services in this region.
-Material Breach Any breach of this policy that may also represent a breach of legislation such as procurement thresholds, fraud or corruption and occupational health and safety.
-Probity Probity is the evidence of ethical behaviour, and can be defined as complete and confirmed integrity, uprightness and honesty in a particular process.
+Local Supplier A commercial business with an operational premise that is physic within the municipal borders of the participating South East Regional Council performs the majority of their goods/services in this region.
+Material Breach Any breach of this policy that may also represent a breach of legislation procurement thresholds, fraud or corruption and occupational health and safety.
+Probity Probity is the evidence of ethical behaviour, and can be defined as comple confirmed integrity, uprightness and honesty in a particular process.
 Probity is a defensible process which is able to withstand internal and external scrutiny, achieves both accountability and transparency, providing respondents with fair and equitable treatment.
 Procurement Procurement is the whole process of acquisition of external goods, services and works.
 This process spans the whole life cycle from initial concept through to the end of the useful life of an asset (including disposal) or the end of a service contract.
-It also includes the organisational and governance frameworks that underpin the procurement function.
-Reasonably Practicable That which is, or was at a particular time, reasonably able to be done in relation to ensuring health and safety, taking into account and weighing up all relevant matters.
-South East Regional The 11 Councils comprising the SERGC being the Cities of Bayside, Boroondara, Group of Councils Casey, Dandenong, Frankston, Glen Eira, Kingston, Port Phillip, Stonnington and (SERGC) Shires of Cardinia and Mornington Peninsula. -
+It also includes the organisational and governance frameworks that Danas alda Danatisalda underpin the procurement function.
+Reasonably Practicable That which is, or was at a particular time, reasonably able to be done in relation to ensuring health and safety, taking into account and weighing up all relevant South East Regional matters.
+The 11 Councils comprising the SERGC being the Cities of Payside Percendara Group of Councils The 11 Councils comprising the SERGC being the Cities of Bayside, Boroondara, Casey, Dandenong, Frankston, Glen Eira, Kingston, Port Phillip, Stonnington and (SERGC) Shires of Cardinia and Mornington Peninsula.
+(JLNGC) Silies of Carullia and Mornington Fernisula. ]

 Total Contract Sum The potential total value of the contract including: costs for the full term of the contract, including any options for either party to extend the contract; applicable goods and services tax (GST); anticipated contingency allowances or variations; and all other known, anticipated and reasonably foreseeable costs.
-Value for Money Value for Money in procurement is about selecting the supply of goods, services and works taking into account both cost and non-cost factors including: Non-cost factors such as contribution to the advancement of Council's priorities, fitness for purpose, quality, service and support; and Cost-related factors including whole-of-life costs and transaction costs associated with acquiring, using, holding, maintaining and disposing of the goods, services or works.
+Value for Money all other known, anticipated and reasonably foreseeable costs.
+Value for Money in procurement is about selecting the supply of goods, services and works taking into account both cost and non-cost factors including: Non-cost factors such as contribution to the advancement of Council's priorities, fitness for purpose, quality, service and support; and Cost-related factors including whole-of-life costs and transaction costs associated with acquiring, using, holding, maintaining and disposing of the goods, services or works.